federicobigi/luxmobi/README.md

 docker-compose down --volumes --rmi all
 ```

-Or, if you want to prune everything:
+Or, if you want to prune everything: (maybe twice or 3 times...)

 ```
 docker system prune -a
 ```

+Then go to docker, remove EVERYTHING in container, images, volumes.

+Then you go to dags/data AND SAVE THE DATA YOU STORED.

+Remove also luxmobi folder from the computer and restart the pc.

-And then start again...
+And then start again from 1.

+Then, when you finish again, take back the data you SAVED BEFORE and copy them in dags/data.
+So the system will think that nothing happened.

+If this happens, you need to trigger the emergency botton (read -> workflow_load_csv_data in airflow)

 #### 11. In case the DAGS are not visible in the webserver